sjmoran/deepisp.github.io/index.md

 # Must Read Papers on Deep Learning for the Image Signal Processor (ISP)

+### Background

+This paper repository is actively maintained by [Sean Moran](http://www.seanjmoran.com).
+If you find this website useful please consider starring the [Github repository](https://github.com/deepisp/deepisp.github.io), including a citation to this repository in your research or [contributing to the paper list](contributing.html).

 ### Overview

 The Image Signal Processor (ISP) is a fundamental processing pipeline in modern cameras and smartphones.
 The ISP is responsible for mapping RAW sensor data to a visually pleasing RGB image for end-user consumption.
 Typical stages in the pipleline include, but are not limited to, denoising, demosaicing, high-dynamic range compression, colour mapping, sharpening.
 The actual makeup of ISP pipelines are typically very closely guarded commercial secrets.